SoriaFN/Microglia_tools/README.md

 # Microglia_tools
 ImageJ macros to analyse microglial cells in live or fixed tissue.

 *This is work in progress.
-Some scripts need to be merged, and some need to be rearranged for a more coherent workflow.*
+Some scripts need to be merged, and some need further testing.*

 ## How to use
 1. Click on the ImageJ/FIJI script (".ijm" file) you want to download.